Table of Contents:

 The Migration Period

-Although the Germans were certainly less sophisticated than their contemporary Romans, Greeks, Egyptians or even the neighboring Celts, which to the Mediterranean world were already considered barbarians, they were to a large degree responsible for the fall of the Western Roman Empire.
-The Kingdoms which they built upon the ruins of the Imperium gave Europe a new face which can still be recognized today in countries such as France, which was the kingdom and later the Empire of the Franks under Charlemagne (as was Germany) or England, literally the country of the Angles, a tribe from northern Germany which conquered England from the Romano-Britons together with the Saxons, Jutes and Frisians.
+Although the early Germanic trines were certainly less sophisticated than their contemporary Romans, Greeks, Egyptians or even the neighbouring Celts, which to the Mediterranean world were already considered barbarians, they were, at least in part, responsible for the fall of the Western Roman Empire.
+The kingdoms which they built upon the ruins of the Imperium gave Europe a new face which can still be recognized today in countries such as France, which was the kingdom and later the Empire of the Franks under Charlemagne (as was Germany) or England, literally the country of the Angles, a tribe from northern Germany which gradually settled England together with the Saxons, Jutes and Frisians.

-The East Germanic tribes left their homelands in east-central Europe under pressure from the Huns to found kingdoms of their own in Italy, Spain and even North Africa, all of which didn’t survive until the present day, however, and their culture and language vanished with them, apart from a possible remnant on the Crimean peninsula up until the 17th century.
+The East Germanic tribes left their homelands in east-central Europe under pressure from the Huns to found kingdoms of their own in Italy, Spain and even North Africa, none of which survived until the present day, however, and their culture and language vanished with them, apart from a possible remnant on the Crimean peninsula, called Crimean Gothic, up until the 17th century.

-The tribes that remaind in Germania and Scandinavia gave rise to powerful kingdoms of their own, which eventually developed into today’s Germany, Austria, Liechtenstein, Luxembourg, the Netherlands and the Scandinavian countries as well as many more that have already vanished from history.
+The tribes that remained in Germania and Scandinavia gave rise to kingdoms and Empires of their own, which eventually developed into today’s Germany, Austria, Liechtenstein, Luxembourg, the Netherlands and the Scandinavian countries.

 Featured Image: CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=485094